Military of the Grand Duchy of Finland: Uniforms

 All Finnish line units wore the dark green uniforms of the Imperial Russian infantry and dragoons but with light blue facings as a distinction.
 The Guards Sharpshooters' Battalion wore yellow facings on its dark green uniform, until it was disbanded in 1905.

 Disbandment

-Between 1901 and 1905 the separate Finnish army battalions underwent a series of disbandments, concluding with that of the Guards Sharpshooters' Battalion.
-This was part of the political "oppression years" which saw a downgrading of the autonomous status of the Grand Duchy within the Russian Empire.
+Between 1901 and 1905, the separate Finnish army battalions underwent a series of disbandments, concluding with that of the Guards Sharpshooters' Battalion.
+This was part of the political "oppression years" which saw a downgrading of the autonomous status of the grand duchy within the Russian Empire.

-The original intention was that Finnish recruits would continue to serve but in regular Russian units of the Imperial Army stationed elsewhere.
+The original intention was that Finnish recruits would continue to serve but in regular Russian units of the Imperial Russian Army stationed elsewhere.
 This however met with widespread opposition, with under half of the conscripts called for service in 1902 reporting for training.
-Accordingly conscription in Finland was terminated in 1905.
+Accordingly, conscription in Finland was terminated in 1905.
 A special tax was substituted; to be paid from the Finnish Senate to the Imperial treasury.